hkarthik7/azure-devops-java-sdk-docs/docs/docs/service-hooks.md

 #### Create a new subscription

 Create a new subscription.
-You can view the [documentation](https://docs.microsoft.com/en-us/rest/api/azure/devops/hooks/subscriptions/create?view=azure-devops-rest-6.1#examples) to know the supported services and parameters that it requires to create a new subscription.
+You can view the [documentation](https://docs.microsoft.com/en-us/rest/api/azure/devops/hooks/subscriptions/create?view=azure-devops-rest-6.1#examples) to know the supported services and parameters that are required to create a new subscription.

 ```java
 var core = webApi.getCoreApi();